ome/omero-documentation/server/postgresql.rst

 Ensuring you have a valid PostgreSQL version
 --------------------------------------------

-For OMERO 4.4, PostgreSQL 8.4 or higher is required (see `"Known limitations" <known-limitations>`_ for more information.)
+For OMERO 4.4, PostgreSQL 8.4 or higher is required (see :ref:`rst_limitations` for more information.)

 You can check which version of PostgreSQL you have installed with any of the following commands: